-- A zone between 105° and 145° from the epicentre was recognised as the shadow zone for both the waves types.
+- A zone between 105° and 145° from the epicentre was recognized as the shadow zone for both the wave types.

 - The entire zone beyond 105° does not receive S-waves.

-- The shadow zone of S-wave is larger than that of the P-waves.
+- The shadow zone of the S-wave is larger than that of the P-waves.

 - The shadow zone of P-waves appears as a band around the earth between 105° and 145° away from the epicentre.